TK757567/CTF/reverse_engineering/Cyber_Apocalypse_2022/rev_without_a_trace/README.md

 [X] Intruder detected - dispatching security systems
 ```

-without ghidra or IDA went straight forward to cyberchef and tried alot of thing with that key.
+without ghidra or IDA went straight forward to cyberchef and tried alot of things with that key.

-finally got the flag just by the using xor brute force operation
+finally got the flag just by the using xor brute force operation.

 <img src="images/flag.JPG">